quii/learn-go-with-tests/command-line.md

 An adage with TDD is that if you cannot test your code then it is probably hard for users of your code to integrate with it.
 Using `package foo_test` will help with this by forcing you to test your code as if you are importing it like users of your package will.

-Before fixing `main` let's change the package of our test inside `PokerCLI_test` to `poker_test`.
+Before fixing `main` let's change the package of our test inside `CLI_test` to `poker_test`.

 If you have a well configured IDE you will suddenly see a lot of red!
 If you run the compiler you'll get the following errors

 ```
-./PokerCLI_test.go:12:19: undefined: StubPlayerStore
+./CLI_test.go:12:19: undefined: StubPlayerStore
-./PokerCLI_test.go:14:11: undefined: PokerCLI
+./CLI_test.go:14:11: undefined: CLI
-./PokerCLI_test.go:17:3: undefined: assertPlayerWin
+./CLI_test.go:17:3: undefined: assertPlayerWin
-./PokerCLI_test.go:22:19: undefined: StubPlayerStore
+./CLI_test.go:22:19: undefined: StubPlayerStore
-./PokerCLI_test.go:24:11: undefined: PokerCLI
+./CLI_test.go:24:11: undefined: CLI
-./PokerCLI_test.go:27:3: undefined: assertPlayerWin
+./CLI_test.go:27:3: undefined: assertPlayerWin
 ```

 We have now stumbled into more questions on package design.
-In order to test our software we made unexported stubs and helper functions which are no longer available for us to use in our `PokerCLI_test`.
+In order to test our software we made unexported stubs and helper functions which are no longer available for us to use in our `CLI_test`.

 #### `Do we want to have our stubs and helpers 'public' ?`